 - You will receive a DARe certificate.

-- You will become part of a network and community of Attachment-based therapists, enriching your own practice.
+- Join others who are already offering this cutting-edge therapeutic modality.
+You will become part of a network and community of Attachment-based therapists, enriching your own practice.

 Training in Attachment Theory and Practice has become one of the main trends in psychology today.
 It’s benefits are now seen as being an underlying influence in our significant relationships and even our work environment.
 Its influence has gained the attention of CEOs, the medical community and even coaches.